-Boyd has not entered into any new related party transactions beyond the items disclosed in the 2019 annual report, except for the completion of the call option transaction to acquire the 21.16% non-controlling interest in Gerber Glass LLC held by a member of the U.S. management team whereby BGSI acquired the 21.16% non-controlling interest in Gerber Glass LLC subsequent to the end of the second quarter of 2020.
+Boyd has not entered into any new related party transactions beyond the items disclosed in the 2019 annual report, except for the completion of the call option transaction to acquire the 21.16% non-controlling interest in Gerber Glass LLC held by a member of the U.S. management team whereby BGSI acquired the 21.16% non-controlling interest in Gerber Glass LLC.